preethamsae/preethamsae/README.md

 - 👋 Hi, I’m @preethamsae
-- 👀 I’m interested in building something new
+- 👀 I’m interested in building something new everyday
 - 🌱 I’m currently learning a dangerous snake😅
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science and AI Projects
-- 📫 How to reach me harisai2597@gmail.com
+- 📫 How to reach me preettamsae@gmail.com

 <!---
 preethamsae/preethamsae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.